Was it ever in doubt what Samsung's big reveal at Mobile World Congress would be?

 The S6 had one of the best smartphone cameras around, and Samsung says the S7 is even better.
 It's got a crazy quick autofocus, clearer, noise-free shots in low light, and even more shooting modes to play with.

-The other returning feature from the Galaxy S5 (sadly missing in the S6) is more for peace of mind, but it's great knowing dropping your phone into a puddle/pool (delete that third one if you live in the UK) won't mean game over and a costly replacement.
+The other returning feature from the Galaxy S5 (sadly missing in the S6) is more for peace of mind, but it's great knowing dropping your phone into a pint/puddle/pool won't mean game over and a costly replacement.

 5 things we don't